mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 ##### FAR SCOUT

-At twice the volume of a Type S, the far scout has very similar capabilities but with an impressive four- parsec jump range.
-Its primary mission within the
-IISS is to operate within areas of low stellar density where its superior jump drive can easily cross small
+At twice the volume of a Type S, the far scout has very similar capabilities but with an impressive four-parsec jump range.
+Its primary mission within the IISS is to operate within areas of low stellar density where its superior jump drive can easily cross small